Why is it so hard to spot mistakes in your own work?

 And now you have to proofread that very same copy?
 To meet a deadline??
 I don’t know how to type the noise I just made.
 And I’m just not a gif type of gal.
 There was definitely eye rolling and a curl of the lip.

-Your creative copywriting skills have put you at a disadvantage.
+Your familiarity with the document has put you at a chunky disadvantage.

 I’m a proofreader.
 But can I proofread my own stuff?
 I risk typing poofreading (again) just as much as you might accidentally entice someone in with a whopping 25% discocunt on their first order of washable toilet wipes.
 (They exist.
 I use them.
-But only for wees.)
+But only for wees.
+Although, I would be up for adding some sparkle.)

 Proofreader or not – we’re the same.
 And proofreading your own copy is damn hard.